Palestinians Fear Eviction From Their Jerusalem Neighborhood To Make Way For A Park

 "They don't want us," says Abu Diab, referring to Israeli settler groups who support the Old Testament-inspired park, which is to be built on part of al-Bustan land.
 "They want to make a garden for Jewish."

 The park, known as the King's Garden, is considered part of the ancient gardens of King Solomon.
-It was first proposed in 2005 by Uri Lupolianski, then Jerusalem's mayor, and was revived five years later by another mayor, Nir Barket.
+It was first proposed in 2005 by Uri Lupolianski, then Jerusalem's mayor, and was revived five years later by another mayor, Nir Barkat.
 But each time the park was proposed, court challenges delayed the demolition orders to remove Palestinian homes.

-There was also pressure from Europe and the U.S. — including what Israel's Haaretz newspaper described as "a high-profile conflict with Secretary of State Hillary Clinton over [Barket's] intention to demolish the homes" in 2010, settled only after Prime Minister Benjamin Netanyahu intervened to postpone the demolitions.
+There was also pressure from Europe and the U.S. — including what Israel's Haaretz newspaper described as "a high-profile conflict with Secretary of State Hillary Clinton over [Barkat's] intention to demolish the homes" in 2010, settled only after Prime Minister Benjamin Netanyahu intervened to postpone the demolitions.

 But Palestinian residents of al-Bustan saw last month's butcher shop demolition as a sign that the park plan had been revived and their homes could be next.
 They feared the long battle for east Jerusalem was entering a new phase.

-Note: An earlier version of this story misspelled former Jerusalem Mayor Nir Barkat's last name as Barket.